iDefense Security Advisory 06.03.08

-Remote exploitation of an information disclosure vulnerability in Sun
+Remote exploitation of multiple command injection vulnerabilities in Sun

 Microsystem's Java System Active Server Pages allows attackers to

-Exploitation allows an attacker to gain sensitive information from the
+Exploitation allows an attacker to execute arbitrary shell commands with

-server.
-No authentication is required to reach the affected ASP
+Note that authentication is required to reach these ASP applications via

-with the administration server on TCP port 5100.
+the administration server on TCP port 5100.
+However, several methods of

-iDefense has confirmed the existence of this vulnerability within
+iDefense has confirmed the existence of these vulnerabilities within

 version 4.0.2 of Sun Microsystems Inc.'s Java System Active Server